ZachBeta/DOOM.rb/README.md

 - Chocolate Doom
 - The doom source port community
 - The Doom Slayer for ripping and tearing
+- [Gosu](https://www.libgosu.org/) - 2D game development library

 ## License

 [GNU General Public License v2.0](LICENSE)

 This project is licensed under GPL-2.0 to align with the original DOOM and Chocolate DOOM codebases.